PierBover/fastify-vite-svelte-template/README.md

 ### Add data to the island

-You can add data to island component using the optional `data` prop is optional.
+You can add data to an island using the optional `data` prop.
 As usual with hydration, this only accepts JSON-serializable data.
 Anything else will throw an error.

 ```svelte
 <Island component={MyComponent} data={someDataObject}/>
 ```

-The data needs to be encapsulated into an object, as the key/values of the object will be passed as props to the hydrated component:
+The data needs to be encapsulated into an object.
+The key/values of the object will be passed as props to the hydrated component like this:

 ```svelte
 <MyComponent {data...}/>